Ricky Mott

 Ricky Mott (born 21 April 1981) is a former Australian rules footballer in the Australian Football League.

+Career

 Originally from country Western Australia, he played for the Kukerin/Dumbleyung Cougars and worked on a farm as a young man, following the sudden death of his father in 1998.
 He nominated for the 1999 and 2000 AFL drafts but was not selected.

 In 2001 he joined the South Fremantle Football Club and was drafted by the Sydney Swans late in the 2001 AFL draft (at pick 74).
 Due to injuries to favoured Swans ruckmen Jason Ball and Stephen Doyle early in the year, Mott made his debut in Round 1 of the 2002 season.

 Despite a solid season in 2002, playing 17 matches, he soon fell out of favour when he turned up to a training session overweight.
 He was then rookie listed by the Fremantle Dockers in 2003 without playing a game.

-Mott was given another chance at the 2003 AFL draft, drafted by Carlton, but was delisted after only 2 games at the end of the 2004 season.